apecloud/kubeblocks.io/blog/sysbench-performance-test-report--apecloud-postgresql.md

     </tr>
 </table>

-The Read-intensive performance of ApeCloud PostgreSQL is about 46.78% more than * RDS PostgreSQL on Pod.
+The Read-intensive performance of KubeBlocks PostgreSQL is about 46.78% more than RDS PostgreSQL on Pod.

 ![Sysbench on Pod](./assets/img/sysbench-on-pod-pg-new.png)